 FIRST (For Inspiration and Recognition of Science & Technology) Lego League is a bit of a misnomer.
 This is quintessential project-based learning.
 After building the robot and putting the playing field missions together - the rest of the club time is focused on solving the problem, not playing with LEGOs.

-Guided by Mrs. Hahn, Mr. Getka and Mr. Speece as adult coaches, FIRST LEGO League* teams (up to 10 members in grades 4-8) research a real-world problem (such as recycling and animal allies) and are challenged to develop a solution.
+Guided by high school AP Computer Programming teacher, Mr. Getka, and parent volunteers, FIRST LEGO League* teams (up to 10 members in grades 4-8) research a real-world problem (such as recycling and animal allies) and are challenged to develop a solution.
 This year's problem is HydroDynamics - how we find, use, transport or dispose of water.
 Students must design, build and program a robot using LEGO MINDSTORMS®, then compete on a table-top playing field.

 In addition to the robot, team members must also use science, technology, engineering, and math concepts (STEM), plus a big dose of imagination, to solve a problem.
 Along their journey, they develop critical thinking and team-building skills, basic STEM applications, and even presentation skills, as they must present their solutions with a dash of creativity to judges.
 They also practice the Program’s Core Values, which emphasize discovery, teamwork and good sportsmanship.